-On the last track we discussed acculturative stress, as well as compared acculturative stress to “Culture Shock.”
+In the last section, we discussed acculturative stress, as well as compared acculturative stress to "Culture Shock."

-On this track we will discuss three common counseling microskills.
+In this section, we will discuss three common counseling microskills.
 We will also discuss the ethical need for modifying these three common counseling microskills in treating culturally different clients.
 Sound interesting?

 Obviously there are a number of common counseling microskills that generally serve to accomplish the first leg of the therapy process, which is getting the client’s story in order to begin the development of a working alliance.